Home » Movies » The Transporter (2002)

 Behind the Scenes Insights

-• Jason Statham, a former member of Britain’s National Diving Squad, performed nearly all of his own stunts.
-This includes the fight sequences, swimming, and most of the driving.
+• Jason Statham, a former member of Britain’s National Diving Squad, performed nearly all of his own stunts, including the fight sequences and underwater scenes.

 Inspirations and References